-NBA Rumors: Real Reason LiAngelo, LaMelo Ball Leave Lithuania Early
+NBA Rumors: Real Reason LiAngelo, LaMelo Ball Are Leaving Lithuania Early

 “It’s just another proof they came here to make a show, not for basketball,” Seskus said, per ESPN.
 “It’s sad they didn’t understand what we gave them.
 We understand how they helped us, but they don’t.”

-Perhaps now it’s best for all parties to accept a clean break and move on to the next chapter in their lives … either that or subject the world to further sniping between Seskus and LaVar Ball.
+Perhaps now it’s best for all parties to accept a clean break and move on to the next chapter in their lives … Either that or subject the world to further sniping between Seskus and LaVar Ball.

 Powered by WordPress.com VIP